rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 during the attack.
 If this is the case, you can use more specialized tools.

-**Important**: Before you use the tools in this section, you should confirm that the binaries that you are using to investigate are not trojanned versions.
+**Important**: Before you use the tools in this section, you should confirm that the binaries you are using to investigate are not trojanned versions.
 Trojanned versions can perform tasks on behalf of the attacker, such as omitting information that might reveal what the compromise was trying to accomplish.